ZacharyCouchman/imx-free-mint-template-react/README.md

-# Immutable Passport Sample React
+# Immutable Free Mint Sample Frontend

-This example shows how to get started with using Immutable Passport in your web project.
+This example shows how to use a frontend website with the free mint backend tooling example code.
+This code uses Immutable Passport and Immutable Checkout - Connect Widget

 [Documentation for Immutable Passport](https://docs.immutable.com/docs/zkEVM/products/passport)

+This code is intended to be run with the minting-api-backend code found here: https://github.com/danekshea/minting-api-backend

 ## Get Started